 - In the lower-right corner of the page, click Set Whitelist and Next.

-Note The CIDR blocks of DTS servers are automatically added to the whitelist of the source RDS instance.
+Note DTS adds the CIDR blocks of DTS servers to the whitelist of the source RDS instance.
 This ensures that DTS servers can connect to the source RDS instance.

-- In the Create Change Tracking Account message that appears, click Next after the account is created.
+- In the Create Change Tracking Account message, wait until the account is created and then click Next.

 Note This step is required only when the database engine of the source RDS instance is MySQL 5.5 or MySQL 5.6.
 In this step, DTS creates a database account for change tracking in the source RDS instance.